 If Sjögrell fulfills the great potential that is obviously recognized around him, he will be able to thank himself for the effort that he has put into the game since he was a very young lad.
 Because, self-training is a big part of the daily life for the merely 15-year-old Swede.

 “I believe that supplementary training is what makes the extra small difference on the field.
 Without self-training, it’s difficult to reach the top.”

 “The team practices will not always make space for the things you need to practice.
 Self-training does that, and it will also make you focus on your weaknesses and fine-polish the qualities that are essential to you as a player.
 I think it’s important to prioritize the extra training,” he explains, although he doesn’t reveal how much spare time he leaves out to the supplementary exercises.
 But he makes it clear that it’s a daily routine.

 “For my part, I train every day club practice is off.
-All kinds of training that benefits football is important.
+All kinds of training that benefits my game is important.
 It has made me the player I am today.”